Princepm02/Front-End-Full-Stack/AngularJS (List of Planets)/README.md

 # Planets in the Solar System - AngularJS App

-This repository contains a simple AngularJS application that displays information about planets in the solar system.
+This folder contains a simple AngularJS application that displays information about planets in the solar system.
 The app allows users to search and sort the planets based on various criteria.

 ## Table of Contents
 - [Introduction](#introduction)